davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ## ConfigureAwait

-`ConfigureAwait` changes whether the original thread context or thread scheduler is used when resuming the a method after `await`.
+`ConfigureAwait` changes whether the original thread context or thread scheduler is used when resuming a method after `await`.

 In practice, this means that code executing after `await` may or may not have access to global objects like `HttpContext`, or `SynchronizationContext.Current` may not be on the UI thread of a WPF application.